LCAD-UFES/dgfann_lcad/README.md

 :-------: | :-------:
 [Tv<sup>full</sup> Raw](datasets/velocity/Tv_full.fann) | The complete dataset in its raw format (without neither shuffle nor duplicates removal)
 [Tv<sup>full</sup> without duplicates](datasets/velocity/Tv_full-no_duplicates.fann) | The complete dataset after duplicates removal
+[Tv<sup>full</sup> Index](datasets/velocity/Tv_full-index.csv) | A CSV file with two fields, the first is the sample position in the Tv<sup>full</sup> without duplicates, and the second the respective position of the sample in the in the raw dataset Tv<sup>full</sup> Raw.
 [Tv<sup>full</sup> shuffled](datasets/velocity/Tv_full-shuffled.fann) | The complete dataset after shuffling
-[Tv<sup>full</sup> shuffled Index](datasets/velocity/Tv_full-index.csv) | The positions of the samples in Tv<sup>full</sup> shuffled in the raw dataset Tv<sup>full</sup> Raw.
-If the shuffled dataset is reordered according to the positions in this file, the result would be the original raw dataset.
 [Tv<sup>tr</sup> samples](datasets/velocity/train.fann) | The subset from the complete dataset used to train the neural network as used for the experiments in [1]
-[Tv<sup>tr</sup> sorted](datasets/velocity/train-sorted.fann) | The training dataset in its original order [Tv<sup>tr</sup>](datasets/velocity/train-index.csv) | An index file that relates the shuffled samples from the training dataset to their position in the ordered training dataset.
-If the shuffled dataset is reordered according to the positions in this file, the result would be the original ordered dataset.
+[Tv<sup>tr</sup> sorted](datasets/velocity/train-sorted.fann) | The training dataset in its original order [Tv<sup>tr</sup>](datasets/velocity/train-index.csv) | A CSV file with three fields, the first represents the sample number in the shuffled training set, the second is the respective position of the sample in the full dataset Tv<sup>full</sup> after duplicates removal, and the third the sample position in the full dataset Tv<sup>full</sup> before duplicates removal (Raw).
 [Tv<sup>va</sup>](datasets/velocity/validation.fann) | The subset from the complete dataset used to validate the neural network as used for the experiments in [1]
-[Tv<sup>va</sup>](datasets/velocity/validation-sorted.fann) | The validation dataset in its original order [Tv<sup>va</sup>](datasets/velocity/validation-index.csv) | An index file that relates the shuffled samples from the validation dataset to their position in the ordered validation dataset.
-If the shuffled dataset is reordered according to the positions in this file, the result would be the original ordered dataset.
+[Tv<sup>va</sup>](datasets/velocity/validation-sorted.fann) | The validation dataset in its original order [Tv<sup>va</sup>](datasets/velocity/validation-index.csv) | A CSV file with three fields, the first represents the sample number in the shuffled validation set, the second is the respective position of the sample in the full dataset Tv<sup>full</sup> after duplicates removal, and the third the sample position in the full dataset Tv<sup>full</sup> before duplicates removal (Raw).
 [Tv<sup>te</sup>](datasets/velocity/tests.fann) | The subset from the complete dataset used to test the neural network as used for the experiments in [1]
-[Tv<sup>te</sup> sorted](datasets/velocity/tests-sorted.fann) | The test dataset in its original order [Tv<sup>te</sup> index](datasets/velocity/tests-index.csv) | An index file that relates the shuffled samples from the test dataset to their position in the ordered test dataset.
-If the shuffled dataset is reordered according to the positions in this file, the result would be the original ordered dataset.
+[Tv<sup>te</sup> sorted](datasets/velocity/tests-sorted.fann) | The test dataset in its original order [Tv<sup>te</sup> index](datasets/velocity/tests-index.csv) | A CSV file with three fields, the first represents the sample number in the shuffled test set, the second is the respective position of the sample in the full dataset Tv<sup>full</sup> after duplicates removal, and the third the sample position in the full dataset Tv<sup>full</sup> before duplicates removal (Raw).